Nitrokey/nethsm/docs/developer-documentation.md

 For initial provisioning, you can run `src/tests/provision_test.sh`.
 See the other scripts in that directory for more end to end tests.

-### Build with Docker
+### Build with builder container

+The following uses the makefile target `local-container-enter`.
+This target uses Docker as the container executor.
+The default can be overwritten by setting `CONTAINER_EXECUTOR` and appending it to the command, e.g. `make local-container-enter CONTAINER_EXECUTOR=podman`.

-1. To enter the Docker container, run:
+1. To enter the container, run:

     ```
     make local-container-enter